Scott-Sutherland-92/Scott-Sutherland-92/README.md

 - 👋   Hi, I’m @Scott-Sutherland-92
-- 👀   I’m interested in all things design & development.
+- 👀   I’m the owner of Scoot Digital.
+A full service Digital Marketing Agency.
-- 🌱   I’m currently learning Python / Docker
+- 🌱   I’m currently learning Flutter
-- 📫   Reach me at hello@scottsutherland.co.uk
+- 📫   Reach me at hello@scoot.digital

 <!---
 Scott-Sutherland-92/Scott-Sutherland-92 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.